superZ678/MG-HAD/README.md

 # Statement

 This project is for research purpose only.
-For any other questions please contact [zheting@whu.edu.cn](mailto:zheting@whu.edu.cn).

 ## Citation